-Avoid These 5 Mistakes to Write Better Surveys
+Avoid These 5 Mistakes to Write Better Employee Surveys

-1. Social desirability bias makes your survey unpopular
+1. Social desirability bias makes your employee survey unpopular

 Nobody likes to be judged.
-But too often, survey questions ask about controversial or personal issues that respondents might not want to answer honestly, a phenomenon known as social desirability bias.
+But too often, survey questions ask about controversial or personal issues that respondents might not want to answer honestly.
+Their hesitancy represents a phenomenon known as social desirability bias.
 Rather than a forthright response, you might instead receive one that the respondent feels is socially acceptable.
 This is especially likely if you ask about finances, vices, or politics.

-If you do need to ask sensitive questions, you can reduce social desirability bias by stressing the survey’s confidentiality, as seen here and being considerate with your wording (i.e., avoid accusatory language).
-Another strategy is to ask which scenario the subject most closely identifies with instead of asking them directly.
+If you do need to ask sensitive questions, you can reduce social desirability bias by stressing the employee survey’s confidentiality and by being considerate with your wording (i.e., avoid accusatory language).
+Another strategy is to ask which scenario the person most closely identifies with instead of asking them directly.

 Be sure that you only ask one question at a time.
 All too often, survey questions are difficult to answer because they include multiple or conflicting variables.

 Example: Do you feel fulfilled in your role and valued as an employee?

 This question is a common mistake, and not only confusing for the respondent, but it’s also useless for your business because there’s no way to know whether the data refers to the respondent’s feelings of fulfillment or value as an employee.
 Keep an eye out for combined questions (which often have the word “and” in them) and separate them when found.